Bom Dia and welcome to the best hostels in Portugal. This list will help you backpacking Portugal in the easiest way.

 In every destination guide and review we give you the options to book.
 We are not a booking platform, and we will help you to book in a smart and safe way.

-For the other hostel-destination guides we give you the most popular booking platforms, and ways to get better prices.
-The websites are:
+The most popular booking platforms, and ways to get better prices, are:

 Hostel Packing List